Carlvensky/School/README.md

 # School
-For my class project at University class
+For my class project at University, class

 May 7, 2024 update
 I completed the class with an A+